hsyl20/ghc-proposals/proposals/0000-constraint-to-bool.rst

 Notwithstanding the difference between the two examples (one compiles and the other one doesn't), what happens is that the reduction of a ``Fulfilled c`` makes the type-checking context change.
 In this new context, ``Fulfilled c`` may have been reduced differently!
-To check this, once we have coerced ``Fulfilled c``, we need to check that ``Fulfilled c`` still reduces in the same way.
+To check this, once we have reduced ``Fulfilled c``, we need to check that ``Fulfilled c`` still reduces in the same way.

 This is not implemented yet.